Obituary of Peter C. Schjeldahl

 A frequent contributor to Art in America, he became the art critic for the New York weekly “7 Days” in 1988.
 After the newspaper ceased publication two years later, he began writing reviews for The Village Voice, where he had briefly been a reviewer in the mid-1960s.
 He was named art critic of The New Yorker in 1998, and there found himself writing about the art of the past as often as such up-and-comers as the painters John Currin and Lisa Yuskavage.

 The change of gears did not faze him.
-“I define contemporary art as every work of art that exists at the present moment — 5,000 years or five minutes old,” he told The Brooklyn Rail.
+“I define contemporary art as every work of art that exists at the present moment — 5,000 years or five minutes old,” The Brooklyn Rail.
 “We look with contemporary eyes.
 What other eyes are there?”

 Mr. Schjeldahl wrote numerous catalog essays for galleries and museums but never a full-length book.
 He was, he told The Toronto Globe and Mail in 2014, a “miniaturist.”
-Many of his reviews and essays were collected in “Hot, Cold, Heavy, Light: 100 Art Writings, 1988-2018,” published in June 2019, and “The Hydrogen Jukebox,” a collection of his writings from 1978 to 1990.
+Many of his reviews and essays were collected in “Hot, Cold, Heavy, Light: 100 Art Writings, 1988-2018,” 2019, and “The Hydrogen Jukebox,” a collection of his writings from 1978 to 1990.

 “I always said that when my time came I’d want to go fast,” he wrote.
 “But where’s the fun in that?”